Home Bar Plans

 (C) Home Bar Plans - Plywood Base

-The exploded view of these home bar plans (below) shows how the back section and front section of the bar tie together.
+The exploded view of these home bar plans (below) shows how the back and front sections of the bar tie together.

 (D) Home Bar Plans - Framing Plan

-The diagram below shows the frame completely assembled, with a cutaway of the base to provide further clarity on how the base plywood is supported and trimmed.
+The diagram below shows the frame completely assembled, with a cutaway of the base clarity on how the base plywood is supported and trimmed.
 Diagram F shows the detailed view of the bottom base framing, plywood, and trim.

 Home Bar Plans - Base Trim Detail